Disservin/chess-library/README.md

 - **PGN Support**: Read basic PGN Files.
 - **Namespace**: Everything is in the `chess::` namespace, so it won't pollute your namespace.

+### Usage

+This is a single header library.

+You only need to include `chess.hpp` header!
+Aftewards you can access the chess logic over the `chess::` namespace.

 ### Comparison to other chess libraries

 The 3 other big chess libraries that I know of in C++ are: